 b.
 In Australia UAVs are regulated by the Civil Aviation Safety Authority (CASA).

 c.
-In order to fly a UAV for commercial gain, the person operating the UAV must hold a current Remote Pilot Licence, and in addition the UAV must be flown under a company that holds a current Unmanned Operator Certificate (UOC).
+For drone operators working commercially and flying drones that weigh over 2kg, the person operating the UAV must hold a current Remote Pilot Licence, and in addition the UAV must be flown under a company that holds a current Unmanned Operator Certificate (UOC).
 The assessment and approval process is rigorous and safety-focused.

 d.
-If you hire a company that is not certified, this also means that they would not be insured for public liability should damage be caused by their drone/s.
+If you hire a company that isn’t certified, this also means that they would not be insured for public liability should damage be caused by their drone/s.
 To be insured for public liability, the company must first be CASA-approved to fly drones commercially.

 e.
 There are companies who are operating drones without the required CASA approval.
 Operating without approval risks a heavy fine, as well as the possibility of legal liability should damage be caused by UAV operations.